TosbackCgusBridge-Bot/CGUs-versions/Imdb/Privacy Policy.md

 IMDb Privacy Notice

-**Last Updated, November 29, 2016**.
+**Last Updated, February 8, 2018**.
 To see what has changed click here.

-IMDb knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly. **By visiting IMDb, or by visiting other properties operated by IMDb such as DPReview.com, you are accepting the practices described in this Privacy Notice.**
+IMDb knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly. **By visiting IMDb, or by visiting other properties operated by IMDb such as IMDbPro, Withoutabox, Box Office Mojo, and DPReview.com, you are accepting the practices described in this Privacy Notice.**

 **What Personal Information About Users Does IMDb Gather?**